 But there is a very important explanation:

-Theologian James Macknight (a Presbyterian/Calvinist minister) explains, “Active verbs were used by the Hebrews to express, not the doing, but the permission of the thing which the agent is said to do.”
+Theologian James Macknight (a Presbyterian/Calvinist minister as well as the ones making a new teaching ) explains, “Active verbs were used by the Hebrews to express, not the doing, but the permission of the thing which the agent is said to do.”
 In Exodus, the Lord gave Moses instructions concerning the Passover: “And when I see the blood, I will pass over you; and the plague shall not be on you to destroy you when I strike the land of Egypt.”10 Read literally, this verse says that it is the Lord who will “strike” the firstborn of Egypt dead.
 The verse, however, is an idiom.
 According to Jackson, “It is fairly well known among advanced Bible students that there is a common idiom (figure of speech) in sacred literature, by which God is said to actively do that which, in reality, he merely allows…”11 While many verses in the Bible can be read literally, reading every verse literally will result in a wrong understanding of the nature of God”

 Many other theologians say the same, e.g. Anglican E.W Bullinger (1837-1913), In his work on biblical figures of speech, Bullinger listed several ways that the Hebrew and Greek languages used verbs to mean something other than their strict, literal usage.
 He listed several verses that show that the languages “used active verbs to express the agent’s design or attempt to do anything, even though the thing was not actually done”.
 He deals with active verbs that “were used by the Hebrews to express, not the doing of the thing, but the permission of the thing which the agent is said to do”.
 Commenting on Exodus 4:21, Bullinger stated: “ ‘I will harden his heart (i.e., I will permit or suffer his heart to be hardened), that he shall not let the people go.’
 So in all the passages which speak of the hardening of Pharaoh’s heart.
 As is clear from the common use of the same Idiom in the following passages. .”
 He then listed Jeremiah 4:10, “ ‘Lord God, surely thou hast greatly deceived this people’: i.e., thou hast suffered this People to be greatly deceived, by the false prophets….’